Weber Shandwick: History

 Shandwick International, founded in 1974, was acquired by IPG in 1998.
 In September 2000, IPG announced it was merging Shandwick with IPG's Weber Group, itself founded in 1974, to form Weber Shandwick.
 The merger was completed on 1 January 2001, and in October, BSMG (formerly Bozell Sawyer Miller Group), which had been acquired by IPG as part of IPG's March 2001 acquisition of True North, merged with Weber Shandwick.
-BSMG Chairman Jack Leslie was named Chairman of the new combined group, and CEO Harris Diamond became the group's CEO.
+BSMG Chairman Jack Leslie was named chairman of the new combined group, and CEO Harris Diamond became the group's CEO.

 In 2010, Weber Shandwick's internal developers and social media teams created a social media crisis simulator called Firebell.
+In May, the agency was appointed global agency of record for the Tokyo 2020 Olympics.

 In January 2012, after a Weber Shandwick executive moved to Hill & Knowlton, Weber Shandwick secured a restraining order after alleging the firm was taking their employees and clients.
 In May, the agency was appointed global agency of record for the Tokyo 2020 Olympics.
-In November, Andy Polansky was named CEO.
+In November 2012, Andy Polansky was named CEO.

 In March 2013, Weber Shandwick launched MediaCo, a content marketing unit providing services to clients including native advertising and digital media buying.

 In May 2014, the firm acquired a Sweden-based agency, Prime, and its business intelligence division, United Minds.

-In October 2018, Weber Shandwick relaunched United Minds as a global management consultancy, combining the agency’s global Employee Engagement & Change Management practice with United Minds Sweden, the management consultancy within Prime Weber Shandwick.
+In October 2018, Weber Shandwick relaunched United Minds as a global management consultancy, combining the agency's global Employee Engagement & Change Management practice with United Minds Sweden, the management consultancy within Prime Weber Shandwick.

-In July 2019, Gail Heimann was named President and CEO of Weber Shandwick, with Andy Polansky became the firm's Executive Chairman.
+In July 2019, Gail Heimann was named president and CEO of Weber Shandwick, with Andy Polansky became the firm's Executive Chairman.

-In December 2020, the agency announced a permanent hybrid model for its workforce.